instnt-inc/instnt-ios-sdk/README.md

 </p></td><td class="confluenceTd"><p>(phoneNumber: String, otp: String, completion: @escaping(Result<Void, InstntError>) -> Void)</p></td><td class="confluenceTd"><p>Verifies one-time password that was sent to the provided mobile number.</p></td></tr>

-<tr><td class="confluenceTd"><p> <a id="user-content-scanSelfie" class="anchor" aria-hidden="true" href="#scanSelfie">

-scanSelfie</p>
-</p></td><td class="confluenceTd"><p>(from vc: UIViewController)</p></td><td class="confluenceTd"><p>Function that enables selfie scan.</p></td></tr>

 </tbody></table>

-# Assertion response payload

-Now that you're connected to the sandbox environment, you can begin processing synthetic applicants provided to you by Instnt.
-The decisions applied to these synthetic applicants will be returned in the form of an assertion response payload that must be decrypted.

-For more information concerning the decryption and analysis of the assertion response payload refer to the [Data Encryption and Decryption](https://support.instnt.org/hc/en-us/articles/360045168511) and [Getting and Analyzing the Assertion Response](https://support.instnt.org/hc/en-us/articles/360044671691) articles in the Developer Guide.

 # Resource links
 - [Quick start guide](https://support.instnt.org/hc/en-us/articles/4408781136909)